tobiipro/Tobii.Glasses3.SDK/README.md

 ## Installation

-The easiest way to get started is to use the NuGet package for G3SDK.net
+The easiest way to get started is to use the NuGet package for the Glasses3 SDK

 You can install using NuGet like this: